mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *education is what remains after one has forgotten what one has learned in school.*
+> *change is inevitable but personal growth is a choice.*

 </div>
 <!-- quote-end -->